V4Fire/Client/src/core/dom/resize-watcher/README.md

 ### unwatch

 Cancels watching for the geometry of the specified element geometry.
 If you pass a handler, then only it will be cancelled.
-The function returns `false` if the passed element is not watched or if the specified handler is not registered.

 ```js
 import * as ResizeWatcher from 'core/dom/resize-watcher';